 Grants will be awarded in the amount of $500 each.

-The project must be concluded by August 15 of the following year for fall semester grants and by December 15 of the same year for spring semester grants.
+The project must be concluded and a report submitted by August 15 of the following year for fall semester grants and by December 15 of the same year for spring semester grants.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Oklahoma State University;

 For questions, contact: